 There are lots of great walks to try locally and you can find some local routes on our walking pages.
 Surrey County Council also has useful information about walks across the county and Slow Ways are building a national walking network.

-If you have a buggy or a wheelchair, you can also find local walks on these sites:
+If you have a buggy or a wheelchair, you can also find local walks on Surrey County Council's site.

 If you want to try walking to school, you could consider a Walking Bus – a group of children walking to school with one or more adults.

 Did you know, regular cycling can help you maintain a healthy weight and reduce the risk of a number of serious illnesses such as heart disease, type 2 diabetes and stroke?
 It can also boost your mood, improving the symptoms of some mental health conditions such as depression and anxiety.
 (Source: NHS)

 Cycling is another great way to travel around the borough and beyond.

 - Surrey County Council has lots of information on facilities, routes, training and more